KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 $ git push https://github.com/<user-name>/<repo-name> <branch-name>
 ```

-If we make a change, we can push additional commits to the forked repo pull request branch, even if the local branch name is different than the remote branch name (pull request author needs to have given permission, and local branch name and remote branch name need to match)
+If we make a change, we can push additional commits to the forked repo pull request branch, even if the local branch name is different than the remote branch name.
+In the pull request instructions for a fork, GitHub often adds pull request author username to the beginning of the suggested local branch name, causing the local branch name and remote branch name to be different (perhaps to avoid path conflicts?). (pull request author needs to have given permission)

 ```bash
 $ git add .